Aspose/releases.aspose.com/content/en/slides/net/release-notes/2024/aspose-slides-for-net-24-9-release-notes.md

 > **Note:** You can retrieve comment text only in the `TextExtractionArrangingMode.Unarranged` mode.

-### Obsolete IImageCollection.AddFromSvg Methods Have Been Removed
+### Obsolete IVideoCollection.AddVideo Method Has Been Removed

-Methods `IPPImage AddFromSvg(string svgContent)` and `IPPImage AddFromSvg(string svgContent, IExternalResourceResolver externalResResolver, string baseUri)` have been removed from the `ImageCollection` class and the `IImageCollection` interface.
+The method `AddVideo(Stream stream)` has been removed from the `VideoCollection` class and the `IVideoCollection` interface.
-Please use the `AddImage(ISvgImage svgImage)` method instead.
+Please use the `AddVideo(Stream stream, LoadingStreamBehavior loadingStreamBehavior)` method instead.